I will be away from June 4 through and including June 11. Packages will not get shipped and emails will not get answered

-The Sunline Hi-Vis fluorocarbon line is fluorescent orange and it is so bright it almost glows.
-When I took it out the first time, I was very concerned that it might be so bright that it would scare the fish.
+The Hi-Vis fluorocarbon line, particularly the fluorescent orange, is so bright it almost glows.
+When I took it out the first time, I was very concerned that it might scare the fish.

 It doesn't.
 I had one of my best days ever - bringing 33 wild browns to hand, and missing at least that many.
 I think the reason for the good day was that it was so easy to see even subtle takes.

-I'm still a bit slow, and I missed lots of fish, but I think I wouldn't even have seen most of those subtle takes with a less visible line.
+I'm still a bit slow, and I missed lots of fish, but I wouldn't even have seen most of those subtle takes with a less visible line.

 Twitches or hesitations that I would have thought were just variations in current speed or my own hand movements often turned out to be fish.